Hamsik hints at Napoli exit amid China rumours

 Although Napoli recorded 91 points in an impressive season under Maurizio Sarri, it was not enough to prevent Juve winning the league for the seventh year in a row.

-Sarri has been linked with an exit from Stadio San Paolo - Chelsea are reportedly keen to appoint him as a replacement for Antonio Conte - and Hamsik hinted he may also depart.
+Sarri has been linked with an exit from Stadio San Paolo - Chelsea is reportedly keen to appoint him as a replacement for Antonio Conte - and Hamsik hinted he may also depart.

-"We believed we could finally get the Scudetto this year," Hamsik said to Pravda.

 "I've spent all this time here, giving all my energy.
 Maybe now is the time when our paths will diverge.
 I'd like to try something new."

-Chinese Super League side Shandong Luneng have been linked with a move for Hamsik, with a fee of €35million mooted.
+Chinese Super League side Shandong Luneng has been linked with a move for Hamsik, with a fee of €35million mooted.

-Hamsik is Napoli's record goalscorer with 120, the midfielder having surpassed the great Diego Maradona's tally of 115 in 2017-18.
+Hamsik is Napoli's record goalscorer with 120, the midfielder having surpassed the great Diego Maradona's tally of 115 this season.